 Whether you are a student or a teacher in an ESL classroom, you can find some interesting insights and tools in this article.
 Remember, learning English should be fun, and technology is a way to ensure excitement and motivation in the classroom.
 The era of technology is here to stay, and the same could be said about education because there are more and more benefits discovered by those who learn with the help of advanced technologies.

 If used properly, technology can be the best friend of an educator in any classroom.
 Remember this during your next lesson!

-Author’s Bio: Michael Gorman is highly skilled editor and proofreader who currently works at Awriter.
+Author’s Bio: Michael Gorman is highly skilled editor and proofreader.
 He is proficient in blog writing and online freelance networking.
 Feel free to contact him via Facebook.

 Reference herein to any specific commercial products, process, or service by trade name, trademark, manufacturer, or otherwise, does not constitute or imply an endorsement, recommendation, or favoring by Touro College.